ScottyFillups/embark/docs/slides/basic-js.md

 ## Casting

-When a variable's type doesn't match the required input types of the operation, JavaScript will try to cast (convert) the variable type so that it's valid.
+When a variable's type doesn't match the required types of some operation, JavaScript will try to cast (convert) the variable's type so that it's valid.
 A few examples:

 ```js
   var a = "hello " + 123